 By taking into account your company’s total assets, you’ll be able to define your financial position and know your next move as a business owner.
 You can start by learning the ropes to reading a balance sheet, knowing and analyzing your assets and assessing assets that have yet to come.

-The current financial position of your company speaks volumes on how well your business performed.
-It also provides more information on your company’s ability to pay off debts and its potentials as a good investment.
+The first step to knowing the totality of your assets is through your financial statements.
 More than anything else, a balance sheet, together with the income statement and the cash flow statements, are the pillars of your financial statements.

 The balance sheet equation is Assets = Liabilities + Shareholders’ Equity.
 This equation is set in stone, so make sure you don’t forget it.